cmrivers/epipy/_posts/2014-02-01-case-tree-plot.md

-We can also turn the legend off, and change the size of the node using optional arguments.
+You can also turn the legend off, and change the size of the node using optional arguments.

       fig, ax = epi.case_tree_plot(df, cluster_id = 'Cluster', \
                     case_id ='ID', date_col='Date', color='Cluster', \